blewater/tlex/Readme.md

 * Create a **lean** Docker Image from the *Dockefile* in this repo.

+* Tracking left over containers from a previous launch at ids.gob file so to stop them at next launch

-* To launch this simple http://github.com/nethatix/echopathws http listener that echoes back the requested url path i.e., localhost:8770/1/2/3/ -> 1/2/3/.
+* To launch concurrently config.RequestedLiveContainers containers of the http://github.com/nethatix/echopathws http listener that echoes back the requested url path i.e., localhost:8770/1/2/3/ -> 1/2/3/.

-* Supporting a scalable number of live containers creation.
+* Supporting a configurable number of live containers creation.

 * Supporting liveness both as an app and through few unit tests.

 * Consuming the Docker statistics streams for each live container.
 Optional persistence to an aggregated text file separate from the logs.

 * Displaying and aggregating all the logging input streams of the live containers similarly to the statistics streams.

+* Concurrently remove all live instances.

 ### Deliverable ###